ninemoreminutes/django-trails/README.rst

 Django Trails
 =============

-Django Trails is a Django app to provide audit logging capability to your Django project.
+Django Trails is a Django app to provide audit logging capability for a Django project.
 Its main goals are to:

-* Capture the current request and user with middleware.
 * Capture database changes using signals.
 * Log user and changes to the database.
 * Log user and changes using Python logging library.